 Japanese is the language of Japan, an very long archipelago east of the continent of Asia, with 125 million native speakers.

-Japanese’s language family is called Japonic, which includes standard Japanese and the dialects that exist throughout the four main islands and the Ryuukyuu islands, which is the chain of very small islands south of Kyuushuu.
-Japan is not related to Sinitic languages (China) or to Korean.
-This is what we can call a semi-isolate, in that the small family itself is related, but besides that it is isolated.
+Japanese’s language family is called Japonic, which includes standard Japanese and the dialects that exist throughout the four main islands and the Ryūkyū islands, which is the chain of very small islands south of Kyūshū.
+Besides these, Japanese is not related to any languages, not even Sinitic languages (the languages of China) or Korean (or at least this has not been proven.)
+Thus, we call Japonic a family isolate.

 Having said that, Japanese and Korean are related typologically, meaning that they have many similar mechanics and structures.
 (If that’s any comfort to anyone.)